ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/OPS | Collect training, inference, and performance data.md

 - A workable DeviceOn server must be installed and running without problems.
 You could refer to the [documentation](https://docs.wise-paas.advantech.com/en/Guides_and_API_References/ApplicationServices/1564727799415968385/1589506780729736622/v1.0.0) of DeviceOn to set up your own server.
 - An edge device must be installed WISE-Agnet and onboarding to DeviceOn server.
 You may refere to [Operation - Deploy AI to Edge Device](/OPS%20%7C%20Deploy%20AI%20to%20any%20edge.md) for details.

-Step 1: How to Upload Your Training Data and Automatically
+Step 1: How to Upload Your Training Data Automatically
 ---

  ### <font color=darkgrey> Upload to Azure Custom Vision (T.B.C)</font>